slintak/AESLib/README.md

 Usage
 -----

-At the moment only 128bit keys are supported, the blocksize is also fixed at 128bit.
-This means that the key array and possible iv array should contain exactly 16 bytes (`uint8_t` or `byte`).
+At the moment only 128bit and 256bit keys are supported, the blocksize is fixed at 128bit.
+This means that the key array should contain exactly 16 bytes (`uint8_t` or `byte`) or 32 bytes, respectively.
+The iv array should be exactly 16 bytes long.
 Moreover the amount of bytes to encrypt should be mod 16.
 (this means you have to take care of padding yourself).

 The library supports 3 kinds of operations.